Adam Hunt (chess player): Later life

 Hunt went on to become an author, commentator and coach.
 In 2003, he joined Woodbridge School as its Examinations Officer and Head of Chess, where he remained until the end of his life.
 Under his tenure, the school went on to win the British Chess Education Trust award twice.
 Also under his tenure, in 2015 Justin Tan achieved the International Master title while a student at the school, and became a Grandmaster in 2018.

 In 2013, Hunt published his book Chess Strategy: Move by Move, as part of Everyman Chess.
 He commentated the British Chess Championship broadcast annually from 2022, regularly appearing on English Chess Federation broadcasts with Daniel Gormally, alongside coaching the Welsh team at the 2022 Olympiad.

 In 2020, he was appointed leader of the English Chess Trust's mentoring programme, which helped to develop young players currently on the Trust's Accelerator Programme to represent England internationally in junior events.

-On 3 December 2024, his sister Harriet published an announcement that Hunt had died after a nine-year battle with cancer.
+On 3 December 2024, his sister announced that Hunt had died after having had cancer for nine years.
 The livestream of his memorial service was subsequently published on 1 March 2025.